Shah Mahmood Qureshi

-Makhdoom Shah Mahmood Hussain Qureshi (مخدوم شاہ محمود حسین قریشی; born 22 June 1956) is a Pakistani politician who served as the 29th Minister of Foreign Affairs from 2018 to 2022.
+Makhdoom Shah Mahmood Hussain Qureshi (مخدوم شاہ محمود حسین قریشی; born 22 June 1956) is a Pakistani politician who served as the minister of Foreign Affairs from 2018 to 2022.
 He previously held the post from 2008 to 2011.
-He had been a member of the National Assembly from August 2018 till January 2023.
-He is the vice chairman of the Pakistan Tehreek-e-Insaf political party since December 2011.
+He had been a Member of the National Assembly of Pakistan from August 2018 till January 2023.
+He is the vice chairman of the PTI political party since December 2011.

 Previously, he was a member of the National Assembly from 2002 to May 2018.

 Born in Multan, Punjab, Qureshi studied at Aitchison College and received Bachelor of Arts degree from Forman Christian College and Master of Arts degree from Corpus Christi College, Cambridge.
 He remained a member of the Provincial Assembly of the Punjab for nine years from 1985 to 1993 and had served in the provincial cabinet in various positions between 1988 and 1993.
-He served as the minister of State for Parliamentary Affairs in the federal cabinet from 1993 to 1996 and later as the Mayor of Multan from 2000 to 2002.
+He served as the minister of state for Parliamentary Affairs in the federal cabinet from 1993 to 1996 and later as the mayor of Multan from 2000 to 2002.

+He was elected as Member of the National Assembly of Pakistan, from Multan and resigned from membership on 10 April 2022.

+In July 2025, Shah Mahmood Qureshi was acquitted by an Anti-Terrorism Court in Lahore in a case linked to the May 9 riots, which followed the arrest of former Prime Minister Imran Khan.
+The court cited lack of evidence in clearing Qureshi and five others, while sentencing 10 PTI leaders, including Dr Yasmin Rashid, to 10 years in prison.
+The case, involving charges of incitement and vandalism, has drawn criticism from opposition leaders, who allege that the Pakistan Army and government are using judicial means to suppress dissent and silence calls for Imran Khan’s release.

 Early life and education

-Qureshi was born on 22 June 1956 in Multan, Punjab to a wealthy, political and prominent Sufi Muslim family.
-His family claims to be of saintly lineage and caretaker of the Shrine of Bahauddin Zakariya in Multan, which provides the family with substantial income as well votes during the elections.
+Qureshi was born on 22 June 1956 in Multan, Punjab to a wealthy, political and prominent Makhdoom Qureshi family.
+His family is of saintly lineage and caretakers of the Shrine of Bahauddin Zakariya in Multan, which provides the family with substantial income, as well votes during the elections.
 However, in 2014, he rejected the claims saying "I have never used religion for political gain.
-I have never dragged devotees of sufi saints in political matters, and those who vote for me do it of their free will." after his brother accused Qureshi was using the names of Sufi saints for political gains and Qureshi using donations for the PTI.
+I have never dragged devotees of Sufi saints in political matters, and those who vote for me do it of their free will." after his brother accused Qureshi was using the names of Sufi saints for political gains and Qureshi using donations for the PTI.